espruino/EspruinoTools/README.md

 ```
 USAGE: espruino ...options... [file_to_upload.js]

   -h,--help                : Show this message
-  -j job.json             : Load options from JSON job file - see configDefaults.json for example,
+  -j job.json              : Load options from JSON job file - see configDefaults.json for example
   -c,--color               : Color mode,
   -v,--verbose             : Verbose
   -q,--quiet               : Quiet - apart from Espruino output
   -m,--minify              : Minify the code before sending it
   -w,--watch               : If uploading a JS file, continue to watch it for
                                changes and upload again if it does.
+  -p,--port /dev/ttyX
-  -p,--port /dev/ttyX     : Specify port(s) to connect to
+  -p,--port aa:bb:cc:dd:ee : Specify port(s) or device addresses to connect to
   -b baudRate              : Set the baud rate of the serial connection
                                No effect when using USB, default: 9600
   --no-ble                 : Disable Bluetooth Low Energy (used by default if the 'bleat' module exists)
   --list                   : List all available devices and exit
   -t,--time                : Set Espruino's time when uploading code
   -o out.js                : Write the actual JS code sent to Espruino to a file
   -f firmware.bin          : Update Espruino's firmware to the given file
                                Espruino must be in bootloader mode
                                Optionally skip N first bytes of the bin file,
   -e command               : Evaluate the given expression on Espruino
                                If no file to upload is specified but you use -e,
                                Espruino will not be reset

 If no file, command, or firmware update is specified, this will act
 as a terminal for communicating directly with Espruino.
 Press Ctrl-C